kommueller/kommueller.github.io/index.md

 ## News

+*07/04/2020* /// **Virtual paper presentation at ISPP 2020** /// Two months ago, my paper "Does Social Media Use Drive Partisan Polarization?
+Evidence from the 2017 German Federal Election Campaign" was accepted for this year's ISPP conference which was supposed to take place in July in Berlin.
+The organizers have decided to transform the event into a virtual conference.
+At first, I was hesitant to participate in the virtual event since I am quite skeptical that it is possible to profit from the virtual format in equal terms as from a physical meet-up.
+Yet, I have now decided to give it a try and will hold my presentation virtually.

 *25/03/2020* /// **Paper accepted for ECREA 2020 in Braga** /// My paper "You shall know them by their private life?
 How (inconsistent) private portrayals affect the evaluation of populist politicians", co-authored with Nora Denner (JGU Mainz), was accepted for presentation at this year's ECREA conference in Braga.
 Let's hope we will be able to present our work there in person in October.

 *17/03/2020* /// **833k grant for project on Responsible News Recommender Systems (ReNewRS)** /// Together with Heiko Paulheim (web science, U Mannheim), Harald Sack (FIZ Karlsruhe), and Christof Weinhardt (business informatics, KIT Karlsruhe) I just received an 833k grant by *Baden-Württemberg-Stiftung* to investigate the effects of news recommender systems on opinion formation.
 The project will start later this year.
 Look out for our job openings.
 One of four PhDs will work under my supervision.